freebsd/pkg/README.md

 Now you should have pkgng installed on your system.

-Transferring your packages to pkgng is done by the ports/pkg2ng script.
+Transferring your packages to pkgng is done by the ports/pkg2ng script (also installed by the port

 In order to register your installed packages to pkgng, execute the commands below: